Help, examples, and information on Excel formulas

 Adds cells A1, A2, and A5.

 Perform the SUM function only if there is a specified value in the first selected cells.
-An example of this would be =SUMIF(A1:A6,"TEST",B1:B6) which only adds the values B1:B6 if the word "test" was put somewhere in between A1:A6.
-So if you put TEST (not case sensitive) in A1, but had numbers in B1 through B6, it would only add the value in B1 because TEST is in A1.
+An example of this would be =SUMIF(A1:A6,"TEST",B1:B6), which only adds the values B1:B6 if the word "test" was entered somewhere between A1:A6.
+So if you entered "test" (not case-sensitive) in A1, but had numbers in B1 through B6, it would only add the value in B1 because "test" is in A1.

-The lookup, hlookup, or vlookup formula allows you to search and find related values for returned results.
-See our lookup definition for a complete definition and full details on this formula.
+The lookup, hlookup, or vlookup formula lets you search and find related values for returned results.
+See our lookup definition for more information about this formula.